krm-functions/catalog/docs/digester.md

 1. Source Helm chart using [`source-helm-chart`](source-helm-chart.md)
 2. Pass the `RenderHelmChart` resource through `digester`, which will:
   a.
 Render Helm chart with given values (`team-name` only in our example).
   b.
-Inspect all resources for fields ending with `containers[].image` or `initContainers[].images`
+Inspect all rendered resources for fields ending with `containers[].image` or `initContainers[].images`
   c.
 For all container images not already using digests, lookup the digest value.
 This implements 'trust on first use'.
   d.
 Re-visit the `RenderHelmChart` resource and re-write values in `apply-setter` style, using the regular expression given in comments for lookup of digests identified in step c)
   e.
-Output of `digester` function input resources with `RenderHelmChart` resource(s) updated.
-Rendered resources are only used to implement image lookup and discarded.
+Output of `digester` function is the input resources with `RenderHelmChart` resource(s) updated accordingly.
+Rendered resources are only used to implement image digest lookup and discarded.

 The output of the process above may result in a `RenderHelmChart` resource that looks like (abbreviated slightly for clarity):